In California, workplace bullying is repeated, degrading mistreatment at work. Examples of bullying include:

 The workplace bullying Ahmed is experiencing may actually be hostile work environment harassment on the basis of his religion and nationality.

-Harassment itself can take many forms, including verbal (such as threats), physical (such as unwanted touching), sexual (such as unwanted sexual advances), and visual (such as offensive posters).7 And for harassment to rise to the level of a hostile work environment, the bullying must be severe and pervasive.
-Courts consider such factors as:
+Harassment itself can take many forms, including verbal (such as threats), physical (such as unwanted touching), sexual (such as unwanted sexual advances), and visual (such as offensive posters).7 And for harassment to rise to the level of a hostile work environment, the bullying must be severe or pervasive.
+California courts consider such factors as:

 - The nature of the conduct;